anh0926/Vuejs-input-add-sort-delete-data/README.md

 ## OVERVIEW

-This is an input form for an election app build in Vue
+This is an input form for an election app build in Vuejs

 ## FEATURES:
 1. Create a whole that acts as a Facade for parts